GuildSA/corona-hack-pack/README.md

 [Download and install Sublime Text 3](http://www.sublimetext.com/3)

-Install **Package Control** for **Sublime Text 3** so we can install several other packages.
+Install the package manager **Package Control** for **Sublime Text 3** so we can install some other useful features for Sublime.

 1. [Go here...](https://packagecontrol.io/installation)
-2. Copy the Python script from the tab for "SUBLIME TEXT 3"
+2. Copy the Python script from the tab for "SUBLIME TEXT 3".
+3. Launch Sublime
+4. Go to the menu 'View > Show Console' to open Sublime's console.
-3. Paste the code into the console of Sublime and hit enter.
+5. Paste the code into the console of Sublime and hit enter.
-4. Installation progress will be displayed in the lower left corner of Sublime.
+6. Installation progress will be displayed in the lower left corner of Sublime.
-5. Restart Sublime
+7. Restart Sublime

 Use Package Control to install **Fix Mac Path** (**_This is only required if you're on a Mac._**)

-1. Go to menu 'Preferences > Package Control'
+1. Go to the menu 'Preferences > Package Control'
 2. In the edit box type "Install Package" to find and select it.
 3. In the edit box type "Fix Mac Path"" to find and select it.
 4. Installation progress will be displayed in the lower left corner of Sublime.